backengineering/elderscroll/README.md

 - https://learn.microsoft.com/en-us/windows/win32/api/dbghelp/ns-dbghelp-omap#remarks
 - https://github.com/getsentry/pdb/pull/35

-This library does not care about anything the PDB that is not related to (re)creating the OMAP streams.
+This library does not care about anything in the PDB that is not related to (re)creating the OMAP streams.
 If you want to parse a PDB use the `pdb-rs` crate.
+Maybe one day we can merge some of my code into `pdb-rs`.

 ### Moving code and OMAP